-- Malicious logic and biology: how computer worms, viruses, etc. compare to their biological counterparts - Security requirements in an academic environment (or another environment; medical environments are a hot topic right now) - Automating policy checking (to ensure your computer/site meets a given policy) and/or definition - Authenticating users and systems (especially over untrusted networks) - Factoring a number - Design and implement a firewall with specific properties and features - · Electronic voting machines and computer security - Modifying access control mechanisms to the UNIX system (for example, adding rings or capabilities) - Rights and amplification of rights in a capability-based system - Secure electronic mail: proposed standards - Design a program (or set of programs) to break a cipher; for example, a cryptographers' toolkit (you will have to narrow this down a great deal) - Analyzing and/or testing programs for vulnerabilities (pick a couple as examples) - Intrusion detection and incident response (incident response is a new, and very hot, area right now) - Write a large (useful) program using the techniques we discussed in class, and argue convincingly why it is "secure" (mail server, WWW server, etc.; these may have limited functionality) - Analyzing a system's or site's security.
-(We are making arrangements to have access to an "intrusion tolerant" system, and the designers would love to see if anyone can defeat or evade the mechanisms.
-Ask for details!) - Security features of IP version 6 (or ATM, or SSL, or another protocol): how good are they? - Comparing Windows NT security tools and UNIX security tools (with respect to functionality, trustworthiness, ease of use, etc.) - Developing a security tool (you can pick what you want to write, but please check with me first!) - Attacking systems; how, who, why, and so forth
+- Malicious logic and biology: how computer worms, viruses, etc. compare to their biological counterparts - Security requirements in an academic environment (or another environment; medical environments are a hot topic right now) - Automating policy checking (to ensure your computer/site meets a given policy) and/or definition - Authenticating users and systems (especially over untrusted networks) - Factoring a number - · Design and implement a firewall with specific properties and features - Electronic voting machines and computer security (this is a very hot topic right now) - Modifying access control mechanisms to the UNIX, Windows, or Macintosh system (for example, adding rings or capabilities) - Rights and amplification of rights in a capability-based system - Secure electronic mail: proposed standards - Design a program (or set of programs) to break a cipher; for example, a cryptographers' toolkit (you will have to narrow this down a great deal) - Analyzing and/or testing programs for vulnerabilities (pick a couple as examples) - Intrusion detection and incident response (incident response is another very hot area right now) - Write a large (useful) program using the techniques we discussed in class, and argue convincingly why it is "secure" (mail server, WWW server, etc.; these may have limited functionality) - Analyzing a system's or site's security.
+Be sure you have written permission from the appropriate people first! - Security features of IP version 6 (or ATM, or SSL, or another protocol): how good are they? - Comparing Windows NT security tools and UNIX security tools (with respect to functionality, assurance, etc.) - Developing a security tool (you can pick what you want to write, but please check with me first!) - User interfaces to security tools or configuration mechanisms; do they help or hurt the security of the system?
+How could they be made better?
+How well do they work now? - Attacking systems; how, who, why, and so forth